stelejaci/RaTrace/README.md

 ![](scenes/scene_04_CHROMATIC_ABERRATION_spherical_lens_with_dispersion.png)

 ### Newtonian telescope
-The list of elements in the load_scene module becomes a bit too long to show here, so I refer to the file itself in case you are interested.
+The list of elements in the load_scene module becomes a bit too long to show here, so please look at example 8 in the examples folder for details.

 ![](scenes/scene_08_NEWTONIAN_TELESCOPE_parabolic_mirror_lenses_display_1.png)